CompileZero/JS-For-Humans/Basics/Basics.md

 > ### 🎐 Analogy
 >
-> If a web-page is compared to a human body:
+> #### If a web-page is compared to a human body, then:

-**HTML** is the skeletal system of the body. **CSS** is the muscles, skin, hair, (everything that makes the body attractive and not just a bunch bones stuck together.)
+**HTML** is the skeletal system of the body. **CSS** is the muscles, skin, hair, (everything that makes the body attractive and not just a bunch of bones stuck together.)
 Finally, **JavaScript** is the brain of the body.
 The skeletal system and muscles of the body may be amazing in themselves, but without the brain, they‘re of no use.
 The brain commands the body parts to function according to desired outcomes.

-## 1.1.
-The definition:
+## 1.1 The definition:

 JavaScript® (often shortened to JS) is a lightweight, interpreted, or just-in-time compiled object-oriented language with first-class functions.
 While